 What do you do with your wedding rings after a divorce?
 If you’re like me, you may be asking yourself this question.
 I’m here with some ideas for you.

 In 2021, after 15 (almost 16) years of marriage, my ex-husband and I decided to go our separate ways.
 If I said it was an amicable split, I’d be lying.
 Many marriages, when they end, don’t generally end on a good note, and mine was one of them.
 We’d previously been planning our 20th anniversary vow renewal, and it was actually something I was looking forward to.
 I thought we were doing well, and I enjoyed our time together, but it just wasn’t meant to be.
-I was totally blindsided by his infidelity, and now I’m left with a beautiful wedding ring that I wore daily and never removed.
+His infidelity completely caught me off guard, and now all I have is a stunning wedding band that I wore every day and never took off.
 My wedding ring symbolized the love we had, but I no longer wear it, and it brings me bittersweet memories.

 For many people, their wedding ring is a symbol of love and commitment.
 But what do you do with it after a divorce?
+That depends on the settlement.
+A settlement dictates the terms of your divorce, and that includes splitting up your possessions.
 Some people choose to keep their wedding rings as a reminder of their marriage, while others prefer to sell or donate them.
 There are pros and cons to both options, so it’s important to think carefully about what feels right for you.
 If you’re not sure what to do with your wedding ring after divorce, read on for some tips.